Event registration · badge printing · automation

 Ingestion, webhooks, polling, schema validation, async batching.

-- · Async Batch Processing for Registration Ingestion and Payment Reconciliation
+- · Async Batch Processing for Registration Ingestion & Payment Reconciliation

 - · Form API Polling Strategies for Registration Ingestion

-- · Schema Validation Pipelines for Event Registration Workflows
+- · Schema Validation Pipelines for Event Registration Ingestion

 Badge Generation